Skip to content

 1. Navigate to the Events tab.

-2. Select the desired event to be edited and click on the Hamburger icon next to the event.
+2. Select the event you want to edit and click the Hamburger icon next to the event.

 3. Hover over Highlight.